philippj/SteamworksPy/README.md

 - You will need the Steamworks SDK
 - You will most likely need a Steamworks account, with a valid AppID, to use more advanced functions (set achievements, set stats, etc.)
 - You will need to be logged into Steam for anything to function, obviously.
 As it assumes the game is run from Steam itself and is online.
 - Steam Overlay will only work if your game is using OpenGL or D3D!
+Overlay will only work if the game is actually launched from Steam itself.
+Possible if the SteamRestart command is fired; however, this is not implemented yet in SteamworksPy.

 # To Do
 - Add in more features from the Steamworks SDK